National Enterprise Systems Phone Harassment?

 With the rate of unemployment and underemployment in America today, the issue of debts and debt collection is one that affects a very large number of people.
 Finances are not always available in surplus and people fall into debts.
 Sometimes they fall so badly behind that it is difficult to pick themselves back up and debt collectors hardly give any room for excuses, this is why it is pertinent that as a consumer in the context of debt collection, you are aware of your rights.

-As we mentioned earlier, National Enterprise Systems debt collection agency is allowed to contact you over the non-payment of your debts, but they are not allowed to harass you in any way.
+As we mentioned earlier**,** they are allowed to contact you over the non-payment of your debts, but they are not allowed to harass you in any way.

 This is so because the Fair Debt Collection Practices Act is a federal law that protects your rights as a consumer in the context of debt collection.
 If NES harassed you because of a debt, they may be violating the FDCPA, and you should ask them to stop or you will file a complaint against them.
 If they fail to stop harassing you, you can choose to sue them and get awarded up to $1,000 in statutory damages, plus they are responsible for paying your attorney fees.

-One of the common ways debt collectors harass people is through disturbing phone calls.
-If you’re experiencing National Enterprise Systems phone harassment, you can get it to stop by filing a complaint.
+One of the common ways debt collectors harass people is through disturbing telephone calls.
+If you’re experiencing phone harassment, you can get it stopped by filing a complaint.

 How do debt collection agencies work?